immutant/immutant.org/tutorials/noir.md

      2012-11-16 15:22:40.734:INFO::Started SocketConnector@0.0.0.0:8080

 You can now see your application [here][noirtant].
-When you're finished admiring your shiny app, stop the server with CTRL-c.
+When you're finished admiring your shiny app, stop Jetty with CTRL-c.

 ## Configure your application to run in immutant